 Trustify Retroactive Co-Founder Jen Mellon…. how do you do that?
 Look before you say Mr Cranky is a misogynist let me defend myself.
 I believe in the power of women!
 I know that companies who have women board members outperform companies with all male boards.
-Some of my best mother was a woman, before she passed.
-Heck some of my favorite legitimate non-retroactive startup founders are women.
+Some of my best mother was a woman before she passed.
+Heck, some of my favorite legitimate non-retroactive startup founders are women.
 People like Kellee James, legitimate founder of Mercaris (one of my 100 Companies I Don’t Hate) and Shavanna Miller of Bloompop (also part of the 100 DCTech Companies I don’t Hate).
 Heck there’s a bunch of women business leaders I respect like Meg Whitman and how about these five women featured on this blog post, Five Influential Stealthy Women Of #DCTech?

-Also none of the companies that I truly disrespect were founded (retroactively or otherwise), or in the case of Trustify…. legitimately founded by a woman.
-Nope not ID.Me… to my knowlege Blake isn’t a woman.
+Also, none of the companies that I truly disrespect were founded (retroactively or otherwise), or in the case of Trustify…. legitimately founded by a woman.
+Nope not ID.Me… to my knowledge Blake isn’t a woman.
 Crap companies like Surefire Local (Formerly Surefire Social) or now defunct Speek were not legitimately founded by women.
 Well wait, I hate 1776 but not because of the departed co-founder, Donna Harris.
-In fact I like Donna even though I question her choice of Evan Burfield as a co-founder.
+In fact, I like Donna even though I question her choice of Evan Burfield as a co-founder.
 At least Donna didn’t choose Evan as a business partner and life partner (Which brings up another unrelated thought…why do so many crappy companies constantly change their names? ie. TroopSwap – TroopID – ID.me, Genex Media – Surefire Social – Surefire Local, FlimFlam – Trustify)

 Here’s the thing, on September 24, 2015, Jennifer Mellon was not a co-founder of Trustify according to the wayback machine listing, according to Trustify and according to former employees familiar with the company: